 In the summer of 1993, Lawler took exception to Bret Hart becoming a two-time King of the Ring tournament winner by viciously attacking "The Hitman" from behind and then proclaiming that he was the real "King of Wrestling."

 Speaking on this altercation, Bret Hart claimed, “Lawler stiffed the s*** out me with the scepter," emphasizing that "he really potatoed the s*** out of me.
-I thought he’d broke my back.
+I thought he’d broken my back.
 It was one of the worst potatoes I ever got."

-In wrestling, the term “potato” describes a move (usually a strike) by a wrestler that legitimately hurts the recipient.
+In wrestling, “potato” describes a move (usually a strike) by a wrestler that legitimately hurts the recipient.
 This heinous act sparked a two-year-long feud with Lawler, with Hart as the babyface and Lawler as the heel.
 But in the USWA, the roles were drastically reversed.

 Watch Jerry Lawler Attack Bret Hart at WWF King of the Ring ‘93:

 In Memphis, brothers Bret and Owen Hart were a dastardly heel tandem who routinely insulted the fans and their city by calling it "Disgraceland."